AjkayAlan/vagrant-dev-ubuntu1804/README.md

 - Preferences (keyboard shortcuts, etc.)
 - Variablize more items in Vagrantfile w/ provision.ps1, such as RAM, CPU, Name, etc.
 - Other items to install that would be nice?
 PowerShell Core?
 R & RStudio?
+- Cleanup of resources when provisioned (i.e. deleting .deb's)